What Changes at Employee 50

 The importance of offering coverage shouldn’t come as news to HR professionals and business leaders.
 That said, when you have 50 or more full-time employees on payroll, offering competitive benefits is more than just the right thing to do—it becomes a legal requirement.
 The Affordable Care Act requires you to offer workers robust and affordable medical coverage.

-There’s one other requirement to mention: ACA reporting.
+There’s another requirement to mention: ACA reporting.
 To prove that you’re compliant and offering what you should, the IRS requires that you file special reports: the Forms 1095-C and 1094-C. That isn’t easy to do without the right technology in place, which brings us to the next major change you’ll notice.

 Change 3: The Need for “All-in-One” Becomes Obvious